 One way to grow the agricultural economy of West Virginia is through capitalizing on market opportunities.
-Large food markets with a significant portion of the US population lie within a 9 hour radius of West Virginia's borders (e.g. Washington, D.C., Philadelphia, Pittsburgh, and New York City metropolitan areas).
+Large food markets with a significant portion of the US population lie within a nine-hour radius of West Virginia's borders (e.g. Washington, D.C., Philadelphia, Pittsburgh, and New York City's metropolitan areas).
 This large and diverse population base creates a tremendous demand for an assorted market basket of regionally grown food.
-International markets offer potential as well as well.
+International markets offer potential as well.
 In 2017, agricultural and livestock products from West Virginia accounted for only \$28 million in agricultural exports outside the United States, which was about 0.3% of the total export value in West Virginia.
-Poultry and poultry products (including eggs) made up over two-thirds of exports by value.
+Poultry and poultry products, including eggs, accounted for more than two-thirds of exports by value.
 This is far lower than the percentage of overall US exports in agriculture (about 8% of total US exports at over \$120 billion).
-Currently, small farmers have difficulty reaching major population centers due to uncertainty around in-demand products, lack of production capacity, transportation logistics, and other barriers.
+Currently, small farmers have difficulty reaching major population centers due to the uncertainty of in-demand products, lack of production capacity, transportation logistics, and other barriers.

-In surveys and community meetings as part of this planning process, farmers indicated a desire for more guidance and information about products, price points, and other market research variables to help grow their businesses.
-They also expressed difficulty in connecting with distributors and brokers as well as navigating this process.
-Information about markets and tailored support for small-scale producers to meet the demand can be beneficial to farmers to capture growth opportunities.
+In our surveys and community meetings as part of this planning process, farmers indicated a desire for more guidance and information about products, price points, and other market research variables to help grow their businesses.
+They also expressed difficulty in connecting with distributors and brokers, and navigating the entire process.
+More information about markets and tailored support for small-scale producers can be beneficial to farmers to capture growth opportunities and meet demand.

-To grow the agricultural economy, producers need to be able to get their products to markets.
-Farmers need guidance and support in navigating this process.
+To grow the agricultural economy, producers need to be able to get their products to markets, and farmers need guidance and support in navigating the process.
 In order to better support producers, West Virginia should take the following actions:

-- Determine Opportunity Products and Markets Around Which to Develop Producer Support Services. - 2.
-Build Off Existing Efforts to Create an Ecosystem Map with All Programs and Services to Help Producers Access Markets. - 3.
-Create a "Facilitator" to Connect Producers with Programs and a Distribution Network. - 4.
-Assemble a Network of Experts to Respond to Emerging Concerns and Opportunities for the Community and Cooperative Participants. - 5.
-Support the Connection Between Producers and Researchers at Higher Education Institutions. - 6.
-Create a West Virginia Agriculture Clearinghouse Resource.
+- 1. Determine opportunity products and markets around which to develop producer support services. - 2.
+Build off existing efforts to create an ecosystem map with all programs and services to help producers access markets. - 3.
+Create a "Facilitator" to connect producers with programs and a distribution network. - 4.
+Assemble a network of experts to respond to emerging concerns and opportunities for the community and cooperative participants. - 5.
+Support the connection between producers and researchers at higher education institutions. - 6.
+Create a West Virginia agriculture clearinghouse resource.

-7. Expand the Range of Producer Support Services.
+7. Expand the range of producer support services.